Type IIA String Theory and tmf with Level Structure: Introduction

 \subsection{Main Results}

 The first of our results makes precise the first bullet above.
 Namely it facilitates the connection between string$^h$ structures and the structure that corresponds to the $W_7=0$ condition.

 \begin{Wseven} If $V$ is a \stringh vector bundle, then $V$ has a canonical \spinc structure and trivialization of $W_7(V)$. \end{Wseven} \begin{Wsconverse} Let $X$ be a \spinc manifold of dimension $n\le 8$.
 Every trivialization of $W_7(X)$ lifts to a \stringh structure.
 If $X$ is closed, this is also true in dimension $9$. \end{Wsconverse} This means that for the purpose of studying compactifications of type IIA string theory in dimensions $8$ and below, there is no loss of generality in upgrading the \spinc structure and trivialization of $W_7$ to a \stringh structure.
-We will use this to study anomalies of these theories in \cref{ex:spin,ex:simplyconnectedLie}.
+We do not claim that this extra structure is present in the physics -- only that the additional structure helps answer mathematical questions arising from these theories.
+For example, we will use this to study anomalies of these theories in \cref{ex:spin,ex:simplyconnectedLie}.

 To prove those anomaly cancellation results, we need to calculate groups of reflection-positive invertible field theories on \stringh manifolds (possibly with extra data), which by work of Freed-Hopkins~\cite{Freed:2016rqq} and Grady~\cite{Grady:2023sav} reduces to computing \stringh bordism groups of spaces.
 The germ of this calculation is a collection of \stringh orientations of the spectra $\tmf_1(n)$, the spectra of connective topological modular forms with level structure for $\Gamma_1(n)\subset\SL_2(\Z)$, as constructed by Meier~\cite{Mei23}, which we explain in \S\ref{section:orientation}.